 Unfortunately, I am still unable to use TNS record to get TOra connected.
 I’ll update again once I have success getting TOra connected using TNS records.

 To make TOra able to use TNS, please set the following Environment Variables:

 - ORACLE_HOME.
 Value: fullpath of Oracle’s installation directory

 Once you’ve done above steps, a new connection provider [Oracle (TNS)] will be available.

-tora oracle, tora oracle connection, tora oracle_home, tora for oracle library mismatch error, tora oracle sql, TNS entered in tnsnames org doesnt reflect in Tora, tora connetin provider oracle doesnt show, tora oci dll, use tora sql ORACLE_HOME
+tora oracle, tora oracle connection, tora oracle_home, tora for oracle library mismatch error, tora connection provider, tora oracle sql, TNS entered in tnsnames org doesnt reflect in Tora, tora oci dll, tora connetin provider oracle doesnt show, tora connect to oracle db, use tora sql ORACLE_HOME